SalomePlatform/adao/doc/en/tutorials_in_salome.rst

 One can add some optional parameters to control the data assimilation algorithm calculation.
-This is done by using optional parameters in the "*AlgorithmParameters*" command of the ADAO case definition, which is a keyword of the general case ommand (to choose between "*ASSIMILATION_STUDY*", "*OPTIMIZATION_STUDY*" or "*REDUCTION_STUDY*").
+This is done by using optional parameters in the "*AlgorithmParameters*" command of the ADAO case definition, which is a keyword of the general case command (to choose between "*ASSIMILATION_STUDY*", "*OPTIMIZATION_STUDY*" or "*REDUCTION_STUDY*").
 This keyword requires an explicit definition of the values from default ones, or from a Python dictionary, containing some key/value pairs.
 The list of possible optional